AgainstLightning/slabtrack/techtalk2023.md

 Now, that's a lot of history but we also managed to traverse 20 something years.
 If you remember, way back before Al Gore, I mentioned a small app I've built for the purposes of seeing all of this come together, to experience what modern-ish web development looks like.
 So, let's talk about that.

+But before we do...

 This is a comic book.
-This is that same book in what we call a slab.
-This is a graded comic, as determined by a third party company, CGC.
+This is that same book, graded, in what we call a slab.
 This comic has many properties, name, series, page quality, signatures, etc. but the primary service that CGC provides is the grading of the quality of a book.
 The grade of 9.8 is often sought as the highest a book gets.
 While a 9.9 and a 10 are possible, they are exceedingly rare.

 This is my comic book.
 This is my comic room and these are my graded comics.
-I wanted a database of my slabs so for todays app, I have built out SlabTrack using the technologies we have discussed today.
+I've been wanting a database of all my slabs so for todays app, I have built out SlabTrack using the technologies we have discussed today.

 ((Demo of app and code))
+- show this file and say hi to past me
+  - you're welcome!
+  - (hope it's going well, future me!)
 - show react components
 - show graphql queries
 - show routes
 - show api routes
 - show server components

 Hasura
 - GraphQL engine